 Culture

-What constitutes a “common vision” is subject to cultural interpretation and asymmetry of information and can easily be misunderstood.
-Especially, the cultural interpretation can be amplified by linguistic barriers and misinterpretation of terms and expressions.
+What constitutes a “common vision” is subject to cultural interpretation and information asymmetry and can easily be misunderstood.
+Cultural interpretation can be amplified by linguistic barriers and misinterpretation of terms and expressions.

 Time

-Over time changes in the micro-environment (members, partners, competitors, etc.) and/or the macro-environment (political, technological, sociocultural changes, etc.) of the association will put into question the relevance of the common “vision” and the actual need for cooperation.
+Over time, changes in the association's micro-environment (members, partners, competitors, etc.) and/or macro-environment (political, technological, sociocultural changes, etc.) will question the relevance of the common “vision” and the actual need for cooperation.

 Even though international associations are stable working environments, both the “secretariat” and the members (representatives) rotate over time.
-New commers will bring a fresh look over what is the common purpose.
+Newcomers will bring a fresh perspective on the common purpose.

 Each international association is unique and a rather complicated ecosystem.
-People that participate in international associations represent diverse cultures, backgrounds, and interests and the perception of what the association represents varies significantly.
+People who participate in an international association's life represent diverse cultures, backgrounds, and interests, and people's perceptions of what the association represents vary significantly.

-This diversity is not a weakness, but where the true power of an association is.
-Especially, if an association accept this reality and becomes a melting pot of all the of the different perspectives
+This diversity is not a weakness but where the true power of an association is.
+Especially if an association accept this reality and becomes a melting pot of all of the different perspectives

-Everybody is praising purpose as the key element of an association.
-But as much as we need a north star to set course, so do we need the necessary flexibility to understand what lies ahead and readjust course and a set of shared values to navigate through good and not so good times.
+Everyone praises purpose as the critical element of an association.
+But as much as we need a north star to set the course, we also need the necessary flexibility to understand what lies ahead and readjust thecourse, as well as a set of shared values to navigate through good and not-so-good times.

-This is how an association can make both destination and travel worth the effort for its people.
+This is how an association can make both destination and travel worthwhile for its people.